-The City of Parramatta is moving forward with plans to transform the Parramatta City River Foreshore and bring to life the vision for Parramatta as Sydney’s Central River City.
+The City of Parramatta is moving forward with plans to transform the Parramatta River and bring to life the vision for Parramatta as Sydney’s Central River City.
+Revitalisation of the Parramatta River is being realised through several landmark projects both in the CBD and alongside the creeks and tributaries of the Parramatta River.

 -